Quick searches provide a fast way to find items in a library or collection. For an overview, watch the quick search screencast.

 “Collection” “is” “Condition1” AND “Collection” “is” “Condition2”.

-If an item is still not being indexed (e.g., if it is not showing up not showing up an 'Everything' Quick Search), verify that the item has searchable text and that the text is properly stored in the PDF (e.g., try to copy text out of the document and ensure that it is high quality).
+If an item isn't being indexed (e.g., if it is not showing up not showing up an 'Everything' Quick Search), verify that the item has searchable text and that the text is properly stored in the PDF (e.g., try to copy text out of the document and ensure that it is high quality).
 If the PDF has valid text, rebuild the item's index by right-clicking on it and choosing “Reindex Item”.
 If you are still having issues, please ask a question on the Zotero forums.

 Note: At this time, only PDF full text content (and plain text files) can be indexed by Zotero.
 Other document types (e.g., .docx, .odt, .epub) cannot be indexed by Zotero.